opencv/opencv/modules/gpu/doc/initalization_and_information.rst

     Provides information on GPU feature support.
 This function returns true if the device has the specified GPU feature, otherwise returns false.

     :param feature: Feature to be checked.
-See  ?.
+See :cpp:class:`gpu::GpuFeature`.

 .. index:: gpu::DeviceInfo::isCompatible